-The floor standing 'Worcester Greenstar Heatslave II 18/25 ErP +' oil fired boiler is in the utility room.
-The boiler provides domestic hot water, and also heats radiators in the main rooms which are fitted with thermostatic valves.
+The floor standing 'Camray 5' oil fired boiler is in the attached outbuilding, and is vented via a flue that projects through the roof.
+The boiler provides domestic hot water, and it also heats radiators in the main rooms.
+The radiators are fitted with thermostatic valves, and there is a room thermostat in the hall.
+The foam insulated hot water tank, which is fitted with an electrical immersion heater and thermostat, is in a wardrobe within the northmost bedroom.

-The plastic oil storage tank is located to the rear of the house.